Download additional hardware specifications:

 Rapid Sheet Metal has over 150 employees and 50,000 square feet running 24/5 dedicated to quick turn prototype sheet metal parts.
 Can we handle your project?
 Yes.
 Last year we fabricated over 26,000 unique part numbers!

 Your time is valuable.
-Let RAPID provide a partial or complete prototype assembly in two to three weeks.
-From simple to complex RAPID knows assemblies.
+Let us provide a partial or complete prototype assembly in 2 to 3 weeks.
+Our team can help coordinate the procurement of your custom and catalog parts to build your electro-mechanical assembly fast.

 Prototypes are riveted by punching, laser cutting or drilling a hole in sheet metal, and then using a handheld pneumatic rivet tool to insert and secure the rivet, which fastens prototype sheet metal parts together.
 Riveting can be used as an alternative to welding and clinching or when very high strength is required.
 We use different rivet systems such as pneumatic rivet setting tools are used at Rapid Sheet Metal.
 Solid rivets, pop rivets and rivnuts are common types of rivets that Rapid Sheet Metal implements into sheet metal prototype parts.
 The Cleco system is often used to fixture parts that will be riveted together.
 Cleco holes can be left or filled dependent upon the end users requirements.